verekia/js-stack-from-scratch/7-client-browserify/README.md

 - Don't forget to install the packages with: `npm install --save-dev browserify babelify vinyl-source-stream`

 Our previous Gulp task, `build`, transpiles ES6 code to ES5 for every `.js` file located under `src`.
 Now that we've split our code into `server`, `shared`, and `client` code, we only need this task compile `server` and `shared`.
-So we'll rename it to `build-server` for clarity, and will adjust its compilation source to only include those folders.
-The new `build-client` task will take care of the `client` code:
+So we'll rename it to `build-server` for clarity, and will adjust its compilation source to only include those folders:
 ```javascript
 gulp.task('build-server', ['lint'], () =>
   gulp.src([